-Loans to local governments and nonprofit organizations
+Loans to governments and nonprofit organizations

-The Authority's Local Government Bond Bank Program and Rural Development Loan Program lower the cost of local governments' borrowing by making direct loans for a portion of the total borrowing at interest rates ranging from 0% to 1.75%.
+The Authority's Local Government Bond Bank Program and Rural Development Loan Program lower the cost of local governments' borrowing by making direct loans for a portion of the total borrowing at interest rates ranging from 0% to 2.5%.
 In addition, the Authority loans funds to local nonprofit organizations with interest rates ranging from 0% to 3% to assist these organizations with securing additional funding from other sources.
-Management expects its outstanding loans from local governments and nonprofit organizations presented in Statement A as of December 31, 2015, will be fully collectable and require no allowance for uncollectable loans.
+In 2016, the Authority provided a loan to the State of Louisiana's Department of Economic Development (LED) for \$2,000,000 at an annual interest rate of 2% to be used by LED for economic development job-related purposes in LED's Bonding Assistance Program.
+The principal is due in 2019, and interest payments are due annually.
+Management expects its outstanding loans to governments and nonprofit organizations presented in Statement A as of December 31, 2016, will be fully collectable and require no allowance for uncollectable loans.